krbnite/deep-learning-nanodegree/MiniProjects/siraj-mem2mem-chatbot/README.md

 for each component, and is referred to as MemNN.

 ## Dynamic Memory Networks
-As of mid-year 2017, DMNs are considered state-of-the-art in Q&A systems.
+This is a special time of MemNN introduced in [Kumar et al (2015)](https://arxiv.org/abs/1506.07285) and, as of mid-year 2017, considered state-of-the-art in Q&A systems.
 Their utility stems from using two types of memory modules: semanatic and episodic.
 The two modules are inspired by [episodic memory](https://en.wikipedia.org/wiki/Episodic_memory) and [semantic memory](https://en.wikipedia.org/wiki/Semantic_memory) as they relate